 Do greyhounds wear muzzles because they are aggressive?

-Although currently under review, it is still a legal requirement in most States/Territories that greyhounds must wear a muzzle in public, unless they have been exempted through a recognised assessment program.
+It is still a legal requirement in some States/Territories that greyhounds must wear a muzzle in public, unless they have been exempted through a recognised assessment program.
 The muzzling law was introduced as an extension of the greyhound racing rules for race dogs living and possibly being trained within the community.
-Due consideration was not given for implications this may have on retired greyhounds.
+Due consideration was not given for implications this may have on retired or non-racing greyhounds.
 For further information, read: Should pet greyhounds have to wear muzzles?